vubero/cnvs-theme/readme.md

-# Paper - Canvas Theme
+## Paper

-This is the base theme of Canvas.
+Paper is the default theme for [Canvas](https://github.com/cnvs/canvas).
 Feel free to fork it and create your own.

 [Canvas](http://canvas.toddaustin.io) is a simple, powerful blog publishing platform that lets you to share your stories with the world.
 Its beautifully designed interface and completely customizable framework allows you to create and publish your own blog, giving you tools that make it easy and even fun to do.